Skip to content

 Food group wise report view example

-Example: group-wise view (How it looks).
+Group-wise view of food sensitivity test report (How it looks).

 Foods sorted by reactivity report view example

 Food intolerance vs food allergy (quick clarity): This profile is IgG-based reactivity screening.
-Food allergy testing is different and typically involves IgE and clinical evaluation.
+Food allergy testing is different and involves IgE and clinical evaluation.
 If you suspect an acute allergy or severe reaction history, consult a qualified clinician.

 How to Book the Food Intolerance Test